Jeroen Cornelissen

 She then completed a UT-TORCH Postdoctoral Fellowship with Professor Tony Mikos at Rice University with a focus in orthopaedic tissue engineering.
 Dr. Cosgriff-Hernandez joined the faculty of at Texas A&M University as an Assistant Professor in 2007 and the University of Texas at Austin in 2017.
 Her laboratory specializes in the synthesis of hybrid biomaterials with targeted integrin interactions and scaffold fabrication strategies.

-Rachel Crespo-Otero, Associate editor
+Rachel Crespo-Otero, Associate Editor

 Queen Mary University of London, UK